A Comprehensive Review of Image Line Segment Detection and Description: Taxonomies, Comparisons, and Challenges: Line Segment Description Review

 As introduced in subsection \ref{subsec_high_level_taxonomy}, these description methods can be roughly classified into three categories: (1) statistic-based methods with subcategories of gradient statistic-based and intensity statistic-based approaches (subsection \ref{subsec_description_statistic}), (2) structure-based methods with subcategories of local line segment-assisted and line intersection context-assisted approaches (subsection \ref{subsec_description_structure}), and (3) learning-based methods with line ROS-based and nonline ROS-based subcategories (subsection \ref{subsec_description_learning}).
 Most line segment descriptors are float descriptors, except for a few methods like \cite{IILB,Abinaryrobustlinedescriptor} and the binary version of \cite{LBD} in OpenCV.

-These description methods in three categories have advantages, disadvantages, and positive application scenarios, as enumerated in TABLE \ref{line_segment_description_comparsion} and analyzed in subsection \ref{subsec_description_comparison}.
+These description methods in three categories have advantages, disadvantages, and positive application scenarios, as listed in TABLE \ref{line_segment_description_comparsion} and analyzed in subsection \ref{subsec_description_comparison}.
 The insights for potentially addressing the challenges in existing description methods are presented to inspire researchers, as detailed in subsection \ref{subsec_description_challenges}.
 TABLE \ref{line_description_implementation} lists some open-source implementations of line segment description methods.
-Fig. \ref{description_visualization} visually shows matched line segments based on four line segment descriptors using the mutual brute-force matching strategy.